Last updated: 25 February 2021

 Contact the existing supplier before you top up any credit, to avoid paying any debts owed by the person who lived there last.

 Consider replacing the meter with a standard credit meter, to avoid overpaying for your gas or electricity.
-Read our guide to prepayment meters for more information.

 Switching supplier could save you hundreds of pounds on your energy bills each year.